Usta-Cagri/Chocolatey-App-Installer/README.md

 This PowerShell script is designed to simplify application management using Chocolatey.
 With this script, you can:
 1. Install a predefined list of recommended applications.
+2. Install a predefined list of gaming stuff.
-2. Update all Chocolatey-installed applications.
+3. Update all Chocolatey-installed applications.
-3. Install a single application based on user input.
+4. Install a single application based on user input.

 ---